tomcookedeveloper/solfetta/README.md

 ### Display settings

 The display settings are mostly self-explanatory although you may want to look up the differences between do-based and la-based minor.
+It's worth noting that you can completely hide the labels, or have them just show when you press a button, if you want.

 ## Development